Learn

 If you're going to be cutting it close, it's important to understand your bank's specific funds availability policy to avoid any problems or overdraft fees.
 If you deposit a check inside your local bank branch, ask your teller when you can expect your funds to be available.

 When your bank settles deposits and payments at the end of the business day, they typically process items in a particular order.
-It's important to understand the policies at your bank, especially if you are at risk of overdrafting your account.
+It's important to understand the policies at your bank, especially if you are at risk of overdrawing your account.

 At Synovus, deposits that will be available on the next business day are credited to your account first.
 Then, we deduct funds for any transactions that are set to be paid out that day.
 This means that any deposit amounts that have cleared are available to be used for those payments.